Bombardment of Samsun: Outcome

 In the end, the attack did not cause any damage to the Turkish logistical system or military material, though it caused damage to civilian properties and loss of civilian lives.
 The ships stayed in Samsun until being recalled to Allied-controlled Constantinople.
 Around 8 pm, US Navy Admiral Robert L. Ghormley went ashore, accompanied by a pharmacist, to see if any Americans were injured or dead.

 The New York Times reported the incident on 11 June 1922, stating that the Greeks claimed the firing was directed against the ammunition dumps.
 The newspaper further mentioned that few people died and the warehouse of the American Tobacco Company was slightly damaged.
 The Times published another article about the incident on 12 June.
 The article said that the commander of an American torpedo boat destroyer at Samsun reported, contrary to the Greek report, that there were 90 casualties as a result of the bombardment and a portion of the town was destroyed.
 The ammunition depots belonging to the Turks, which were situated three miles inland, were not damaged.

-Civilian properties damaged or destroyed by the bombardment included: